jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 ```
 There is one little problem with the tuple.
 Can you spot it?
 How should
 we change the map and lambda functions above to address that?

+SUBMISSION 1:

+Create an RDD with tuples were the there is a key and a value.
+But in contrast to the example above the key is removed from the value portion of the key-value tuple.
+Submit the code and a print out of the first tuple.

 You can perform many operations once you have a key value tuple.
 You can
 join, reduce, map, and so on.
 You can read about the operations in the